0

 Your organization needs to:

-• be an arts-focused 501(c)(3) organization (see below) or an independent component of a program associated with a college, university, or unit of government (see below)
+• Be an arts-focused 501(c)(3) organization (review more information below) or an independent component of a program associated with a college, university, or unit of government (review more information below)

 These organizations are not eligible: